satakagi/IR-imaging-of-galaxies-under-light-pollution/IMX462_QHT5III462C_NIRgalaxyImaging.md

 # Near IR galaxy imaging with inexpensive equipments using IMX462 camera.

 ## Introduction
-The method of using near infrared to cancel light pollution and image galaxies basically requires an expensive large sized monochrome camera, but I have been looking for a cheaper way to achieve this effect, and have found one good solution.
-This is a report on it.
+The method of using near infrared to cancel light pollution and image galaxies basically requires an expensive large sized monochrome camera, but while looking for a less expensive way to get this effect, one good way was found.
+This is a report about it.

 ## Configuration of equipment